 C-Washer:

-- Description: A C-washer resembles a flat washer, but it has a slot cut from the center hole to form a “C” shape.
+- Resembles a flat washer, but it has a slot cut from the center hole to form a “C” shape.

 - Application: Used any time a washer might need to be removed, adjusted or replaced without removing the fastener.

-- Description: Also known as a countersunk washer, a finishing washer has a sunken top designed to catch the fastener.
+- Also known as a countersunk washer.
+A finishing washer has a sunken top designed to catch the fastener.

 - Application: Creates a flush surface when secured with countersunk screws.